-Figure 1 shows a block diagram of the DS18S20, and pin descriptions are given in the Pin Description table.
+Figure 1 shows a block diagram of the DS1822, and pin descriptions are given in Table 1.
 The 64-bit ROM stores the device's unique serial code.
 The scratchpad memory contains the 2-byte temperature register that stores the digital output from the temperature sensor.
-In addition, the scratchpad provides access to the 1-byte upper and lower alarm trigger registers ( $T_H$ and $T_L$ ).
-The $T_H$ and $T_L$ registers are nonvolatile (EEPROM), so they will retain data when the device is powered down.
+In addition, the scratchpad provides access to the 1-byte upper and lower alarm trigger registers ( $T_H$ and $T_L$ ), and the 1-byte configuration register.
+The configuration register allows the user to set the resolution of the temperature-to-digital conversion to 9, 10, 11, or 12 bits.
+The $T_H$ , $T_L$ and configuration registers are NV (EEPROM), so they will retain data when the device is powered down.

-The DS18S20 uses Maxim's exclusive 1-Wire bus protocol that implements bus communication using one control signal.
-The control line requires a weak pullup resistor since all devices are linked to the bus via a 3-state or open-drain port (the DQ pin in the case of the DS18S20).
+The DS1822 uses Dallas' exclusive 1-Wire bus protocol that implements bus communication using one control signal.
+The control line requires a weak pullup resistor since all devices are linked to the bus via a 3-state or open-drain port (the DQ pin in the case of the DS1822).
 In this bus system, the microprocessor (the master device) identifies and addresses devices on the bus using each device's unique 64-bit code.
 Because each device has a unique code, the number of devices that can be addressed on one bus is virtually unlimited.
-The 1-Wire bus protocol, including detailed explanations of the commands and "time slots," is covered in the 1-Wire Bus System section.
+The 1-Wire bus protocol, including detailed explanations of the commands and "time slots," is covered in the 1-WIRE BUS SYSTEM section of this data sheet.

-Another feature of the DS18S20 is the ability to operate without an external power supply.
+Another feature of the DS1822 is the ability to operate without an external power supply.
 Power is instead supplied through the 1-Wire pullup resistor via the DQ pin when the bus is high.
 The high bus signal also charges an internal capacitor ( $C{PP}$ ), which then supplies power to the device when the bus is low.
 This method of deriving power from the 1-Wire bus is referred to as "parasite power."
-As an alternative, the DS18S20 may also be powered by an external supply on VDD.
+As an alternative, the DS1822 may also be powered by an external supply on VDD.